arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	>- Verifying that the signer was indeed listed in the issuerNameRegistry element, hence trusted In order to perform those operations, WIF can use the thumbprint for retrieving the bits of the STS certificate from the certificate store.
 However, certificate handling in Windows Azure requires extra operations, hence here we use an alternative method.
 Very often the request containing the token will also contain the bits of the certificate corresponding to the signature: this means that our application can use the thumbprint for retrieving the certificate from the request itself rather than relying on having the bits available locally.
 Setting the **certificateValidationMode** to **None** has the purpose of enabling the latter scenario.

-	>Note that the request does not have to contain the bits of the certificate, and for certain platforms this won‚Äôt be the default behavior: in those cases you will need to deploy in Windows Azure the public key (that is to say the certificate) of the STS as well, as shown in step 9 of task 5.
+	>Note that the request does not have to contain the bits of the certificate, and for certain platforms this wonít be the default behavior: in those cases you will need to deploy in Windows Azure the public key (that is to say the certificate) of the STS as well, as shown in step 9 of task 5.

 	[ASP.NET](http://ASP.NET) by default validates all the POSTs done to the web application.
 This validation checks that the input is not dangerous.
 For instance, a piece of XML that is not encoded is considered dangerous for [ASP.NET](http://ASP.NET).
 A token is a piece of XML that is not encoded.
 To avoid getting an exception when the token is posted, you will add a class that will check if the input is a token.
 If it is, it will return true and will let the request to continue.
 If not, it will throw the regular "A _potentially dangerous_ Request.Form value was detected..." exception.